⚡ Quick Actions

 - Create new action class in

-- Implement required methods
+automation/quick_actions/actions/ - Implement required methods

-- Decorate with
+execute_actionandactions - Decorate with

-specifying command and scopes - Import in the actions module
+@quick_actionspecifying command and scopes - Import in the actions module

 - Test the action in development environment